iamxinyijiang/shoppig-cart-challenge/README.md

 ## Additional Features that can be added in the future
 - Persisting data in localstorage so users don't lose their cart if page reloads.

-- Let users edit quantity in cart instead of having to delete item and re-add.
+- Let users edit quantity in cart instead of having to delete item and re-add. (update: edit quantity in cart feature has been added)

 - A separate inventory management js file.